EddyVerbruggen/nativescript-nfc/README.md

 You may want to get notified when an Ndef tag was discovered.
 You can pass in a callback function that gets invoked when that is the case.

-Not that blank/erased NFC tags are not returned here, but through `setOnTagDiscoveredListener` instead.
+Note that blank/erased NFC tags are not returned here, but through `setOnTagDiscoveredListener` instead.

 See the [definition of NfcNdefData](https://github.com/EddyVerbruggen/nativescript-nfc/blob/master/nfc.common.d.ts#L27-L33) to learn what is returned to the callback function.